CEFWrappers v1.02 A freeware MFC Class

 - The class CCEFDelegate in CEFWrappers is the main callback interface

-which is used by CEFWrappers framework.
+which is used by the CEFWrappers framework.

-- The class CCEFClientHandler is responsible for Browser specific
+- The class CCEFClientHandler is responsible for browser specific

 callbacks from CEF and will end up calling CCEFDelegate virtual functions as